catalyst-cooperative/open-energy-data-for-all/episodes/working-with-diverse-filetypes.md

     'gross-generation-units': 'megawatthours'},
     .....
 ```
-Now we can treat `eia923_json` like any other Python dictionary.
-We can use `.keys()`
+By using `json.load()`, we've read our file into a Python dictionary.
+Now, we can use `.keys()`
 to see a list of all the keys in the first level of the dictionary - this is a quick and
-helpful way to get a sense for what is contained in different parts of the JSON file, without having to scroll through the entire output.
+helpful way to get a sense for what is contained in different parts of the JSON file,
+without having to scroll through the entire output.

 To see the value of any particular key, we can call it in square brackets by name: